Volume Two

 "… Tch—"

-The youth reached for the sword at his waist, assuming a battle stance.
+The youth reached for the sword at his waist and dropped into a battle stance.

-The distance between them was much too short, so attempting to recite an incantation would give him an opening.
+The distance between them was much too short — attempting an incantation would leave him wide open.

-In the instant Claude went for his own sword, the youth's blade went for Claude's neck.
+The instant Claude went for his own sword, the youth's blade lunged for Claude's neck.
 However—

 "… Wha—"

-He only realized that his target had managed to unsheathe his sword at some point once his own sword was repelled.
+He only realized his target had drawn his sword at some point when his own blade was knocked aside.

-However, in the amount of time it took for his eyes to blink once, steel struck steel and sparks flew.
-The youth's sword was severed practically at the hilt.
+In the time it took to blink, a dull flash of steel ran past, and the youth's sword was severed practically at the hilt.

-That being the case, he couldn't see any situation where he could safely escape this man who just kept smiling leisurely.
+That being the case, he couldn't picture any way to safely escape this man who just kept smiling leisurely.

 (… In that case.)

-The youth put his hand into the bag at his waist and took out a stone.
+The youth reached into the bag at his waist and pulled out a stone.

-The worst possible outcome would be he himself letting out the information he wanted to stay hidden.
+The worst possible outcome would be him spilling the very information he wanted to stay hidden.

 The youth had chosen to take his own life.